-The GA-NIFS survey covers this gap by targeting with NIRSpec IFU a sample of AGN which match the above parameter space.
-In this study, we expand on the work of \cite{Bertola2025}, also part of GA-NIFS, who analysed the AGN in the COSMOS field (hereafter, COS-AGN), comprising six systems (two of which dual AGN, for a total of eight AGN).
-Specifically, we analyse nine other targets (two of which are dual AGN, for a total of 11 AGN) drawn from the GOODS-S field (hereafter, GS-AGN).
+The GA-NIFS survey covers this gap by targeting a sample of AGN that match the above parameter space with NIRSpec IFU.
+In this study, we expand on the work of \cite{Bertola2025}, also part of GA-NIFS, who analysed the AGN in the COSMOS field (hereafter, COS-AGN), comprising six systems (two of which are dual AGN, which implies a total of eight AGN).
+Specifically, we analyse nine other targets (two of which are dual AGN, which results in a total of 11 AGN) drawn from the GOODS-S field (hereafter, GS-AGN).
 The full GS-AGN (this work) + COS-AGN \citep{Bertola2025} GA-NIFS sample thus comprises a total of 19 AGN, 16 of which have detected outflows (see Sect.~\ref{sec:outf_incid}).
-We aim to obtain the spatially resolved properties of the outflows, compare them to those from other spatially resolved studies of ionised outflows in the literature (see Fig.~\ref{fig:Lbolvz}) and study their evolution with redshift, by using a consistent method to calculate the outflow properties for all of them.
+We aim to obtain the spatially resolved properties of the outflows, compare them to those from other spatially resolved studies of ionised outflows in the literature (see Fig.~\ref{fig:Lbolvz}), and study their evolution with redshift, by using a consistent method to calculate the outflow properties for all of them.

 Most of the AGN in both the GS and the COS sample were selected from X-rays (absorption-corrected X-ray luminosity $L_\mathrm{X,\,corr} > 10^{44}$~\ergs from \citealt{Luo2017} for GS and \citealt{Marchesi2016} for COS).
-These were complemented with additional AGN identified from the GA-NIFS NIRSpec IFU data, either secondary AGN companions revealed through emission-line diagnostic ratios (two for the COS-AGN, COS~1638-B and COS~1656-B, and two for the GS-AGN, GS~551-B and GS~10578-B; \citealt{Perna2025b}, \citealt{Bertola2025}, and Appendix~\ref{sec:app_emline_maps}), or single AGN in targets originally selected as star-forming or distant red galaxies (three in the GS sample).
+These were complemented with additional AGN identified from the GA-NIFS NIRSpec IFU data, either secondary AGN companions revealed through emission-line diagnostic ratios (two for the COS-AGN, i.e. COS~1638-B and COS~1656-B, and two for the GS-AGN, i.e. GS~551-B and GS~10578-B; \citealt{Perna2025b}, \citealt{Bertola2025}, and Appendix~\ref{sec:app_emline_maps}), or single AGN in targets originally selected as star-forming or distant red galaxies (three in the GS sample).
 These are GS~3073, identified from its broad permitted lines \citep{Ubler2023}, and GS~19293 and GS~20936, assessed through line ratios \citep{Perna2025b}; GS~3073 and GS~19293 are X-ray undetected while GS~20936 is below the above $L_\mathrm{X,\,corr}$ threshold.